wJoenn/louisramosdev/content/blogs/rails-api-authentication-with-devise-and-json-web-tokens.md

 # Rails 7 API auth with Devise and JSON Web Tokens

-### Adding secured authentication to our Rails api with the devise and devise_jwt gems.
+<h3>Adding secured authentication to our Rails API with the devise and devise_jwt gems.</h3>

 In the previous article of this serie, <a href="/blogs/create-a-rails-7-rest-api" target="_blank">Create a Rails 7 REST API</a>, we made an API that can create, destroy and complete a given task as well as return a list of all of our tasks.
 The application is basic but the concepts applied can be reproduced for most of the logic you'd need from your API.